 COVID-19 Safety Plan

-- All Visitors are asked to self-assess before entering PdA’s building.
-Visitors should not enter our premises if they are experiencing any symptoms (e.g., fever, sneezing, chills, cough, shortness of breath, difficulty breathing, sore throat, headache, muscle aches and/or runny nose) of COVID-19.
+- All students and visitors are asked to self-assess before entering the PdA building.
+Students and visitors should not enter if they are experiencing any COVID-19 symptoms (e.g., fever, chills, fatigue, sneezing, cough, shortness of breath, difficulty breathing, sore throat, headache, loss of taste and smell, muscle aches and/or runny nose).

-- Visitors are asked to sanitize their hands upon arrival.
+- Students and visitors are asked to sanitize their hands upon arrival.

-Please follow social distancing and hygiene guidelines from the public health authority:
+Please follow social distancing and hygiene guidelines from the public health authorities:

 - Avoid touching your face.